Authored by the expert who managed and guided the team behind the Ethiopia Property Pack

 Can I own land in my own name in Ethiopia right now?

-No, foreigners (and even Ethiopian citizens) cannot own land outright in Ethiopia because the Constitution vests all land ownership in the State and peoples of Ethiopia, making private freehold land ownership impossible.
+No, foreign nationals cannot own land as private freehold in Ethiopia, and this applies equally to Ethiopian citizens since the country's Constitution vests all land ownership in the State and the peoples of Ethiopia.

 As of 2026, what other key foreign-ownership rules or limits should I know in Ethiopia?